-Japanese Snow Monkeys: Warnings
+Japan Snow Monkeys: Warnings

-Japanese Snow Monkeys Onsen Park: Getting there
+Japan Snow Monkeys Onsen Park: Getting there

 3. Express Bus to Kanbayashi (￥1,300)

 Nagaden express buses operates 8+ buses a day during the winter from Nagano Station’s East Exit (see map) up to the Shiga Kogen ski area.
 They drop off at “Snow Monkey Park” stop in Kanbayashi Onsen (formerly “Kanbayashi Onsen Guchi” stop) which is in the vicinity of the Kanbayashi trailhead.
 Just be aware that it’s still a 30-minute walk from the bus stop to the actual monkey park.

-3. Train to Yudanaka (￥1,130~1,230 yen)
+4. Train to Yudanaka (￥1,130~1,230 yen)

 If you want to take a train from JR Nagano Station, take the Nagano Dentetsu limited-express train to Yudanaka 湯田中.
 Service is more frequent than the above-mentioned express buses, and you can choose between local trains (￥1,130 yen, approx. 1 hour 15 min.) and express trains (45 mins / ￥1,230).
 A JR Pass cannot be used on this line but a Shinshu Pass is available (see below).
 Also see the video below for a visual explanation and also how to get to the Japanese Snow Monkeys from Yudanaka Station.